+Employees who are running late to work are less likely to have planned for buddy punching by leaving their card with a coworker.
 Proximity cards or key fobs must be near the time clock and are individual to each employee.
 They must be near the time clock when the employee punches in.

 Biometric Time Clocks

 Biometric time clocks can use numerous methods.
 They require the individual characteristics of each employee to identify the employee.

 When biometric clocks are used, the employee has to be physically present.
 This eliminates buddy punching.